Police investigating Roxbury shooting that sent victim to hospital

-BOSTON (WHDH) - Police are investigating a shooting in Roxbury on Wednesday that sent one person to the hospital.
+BOSTON (WHDH) - Police are investigating a shooting in Roxbury on Monday that sent a man to the hospital.

-Officers responding to a report of shots fired at 928 Parker St. found one person suffering from a gunshot wound to the leg, police say.
+Officers responding to a report of shots fired at 116 Humboldt Ave. around 8 p.m. found a man suffering from an apparent gunshot wound, according to Boston police.

 The victim was taken to a hospital with injuries that are not considered to be life-threatening.